- 1 Inherent Vice: Southern California

 - 5 Fear and Loathing in Las Vegas

 You may only experience one or two trips of a lifetime, but lose yourself in the pages of a novel, and you can live a thousand lives: see the world's wonders, embark on history's greatest epic journeys and let the words transport you to another place and time.
-Siobhan Reid rounds up 9 novels that will set you on your way, from Hunter S. Thompson’s Fear and Loathing in Las Vegas to Ernest Hemingway's A Moveable Feast.
+We round up 9 novels that will set you on your way, from Hunter S. Thompson’s Fear and Loathing in Las Vegas to Ernest Hemingway's A Moveable Feast.

 Thomas Pynchon fans pore over every loose end and absurd coincidence in the deliriously convoluted plot line of his 2009 cult classic Inherent Vice.
 We don’t know about you, but the author’s downright psychedelic depiction of ‘70s southern California surf culture was what kept us interested when sh*t got strange.
 From shanty beach towns to spiritual recovery clinics and ramshackle seafood joints, the book has us dreaming of a career as a beach bum and the kind of hair ‘do that requires an “Afro” pick.
 As they say, “change your hair, change your life.”